Mikew33/dbsnipper/README.md

 # dbsnipper

-## Tools for extract data from dbSNP database and transform, load, write into JSON
+## Tools for extract data from dbSNP database and transform, load, write into JSON/CSV/SQLite

 To clone these file